-It’s hard to picture the 25- to 30-year-old pecan grove’s potential at first glance.
-Thick, heavily twisted vines; random roadside debris; and scattered leaves from years gone by fog the vision on Willow Lake Road in Fort Valley, Georgia.
-Then, farmer LeMario Brown, 34, starts raking through leaves with his feet.
+It’s a strain to picture the 25- to 30-year-old pecan grove’s potential at first glance.
+Heavily twisted vines, random roadside debris and scattered leaves from years gone by fog the vision on Willow Lake Road in Fort Valley, Georgia.
+Then, farmer LeMario Brown, 34, starts raking leaves with his feet.
 Pecans appear.
-Next, he snags vines down.
-The 5-acre grove of 100 pecan trees slowly wakes up as if they were once stuck in Antebellum South time.
-“This pecan grove is my next big ag project,” said Brown, chest puffed with a grin.
+He snags vines down.
+And the 5-acre grove of 100 pecan trees slowly wakes up.
+As if they were once stuck in Antebellum South time.
+“This pecan grove is my next big ag project,” said Brown, chest puffed.
 “I can’t wait.”

 Working through the Natural Resources Conservation Service’s (NRCS) Conservation Stewardship Program, Brown is about to revitalize the orchard, which he acquired March 2019.
 After all, pecans are one of the most popular all-season nuts.
 They’re a beneficial source of protein, minerals and vitamins.
 And the Peach State leads the nation in pecan production.
 “Their purchase power is yearlong,” he said.
 “October and November are prime time months to harvest, too.”

 Brown also owns and operates 3-plus acres on his parent’s property five minutes up the road on Carver Drive.
 This small enterprise includes goats, pigs, cows, chickens, peppers, collards and squash.
 “To handle the produce side of things, NRCS also provided assistance with a high tunnel to extend my growing season,” said Brown.
 “Now, I’m starting to put in my winter greens.”